BOYS AND GIRLS TENNIS

 6. Seeding:

 a.
 The division chairperson shall conduct the seeding meeting.
 All coaches are invited to participate and all schools must be represented.
 Comparative records will be used to determine the draw.
-Second singles players shall not be seeded unless they have had direct confrontation with first singles players during the season.
+Comparative record means:

 b.
 A draw of up to 32 players/teams may be established.